How the COVID-19 delta and omicron variants could affect your eyes

 Getting help from a medical professional

 COVID-19's symptoms can be unpredictable, and, like other illnesses, it's important not to self-diagnose.
-People who experience symptoms are advised to follow the latest guidance from the World Health Organization (WHO), National Centre for Disease Control, MoFHW and CDC.
+People who experience symptoms are advised to follow the latest guidance from the World Health Organization (WHO) and from the CDC.

 If you think that you or someone you know has COVID-19 or long-haul COVID, speak with a medical professional.

-If you notice emergency symptoms such as difficulty breathing, chest pain or pressure, confusion or skin discolouration, seek medical attention as soon as possible.
+If you notice emergency symptoms such as difficulty breathing, chest pain or pressure, confusion or skin discoloration, seek medical attention as soon as possible.

 Weekly epidemiological update on COVID-19 - 10 August 2021.
 World Health Organization.
 August 2021.